 Connecting Local Gardeners & Small-Scale Growers with their Community ~ Fostering Food Security & Access to Fresh Foods ~ Reducing Food Waste ~ Reducing Emissions

 The greatest change we need to make is from consumption to production, even if on a small-scale, in our own gardens.
 If only 10 percent of us do this, there is enough for everyone.
 Hence the futility of revolutionaries who have no gardens, who depend on the very system they attack, and who produce words and bullets, not food and shelter.”

 Calling All Backyard Gardeners in Crofton and surrounding area…Did you grow more than you can use?
 We will be happy to take it off your hands…

-We are launching our Summer Season Garden Surplus to Table Program where we connect backyard gardeners and small-scale growers with their local community.
+We are launching our Second Summer Season Garden Surplus to Table Initiative where we connect backyard gardeners and small-scale growers with their local community.

 We believe that such a program will connect this local food abundance with those in our community who need it and/or want it.
 It will also give something back to the gardeners as a way to encourage more local food production.

 Our mission is to help stimulate and support the local food movement by supporting local growers AND providing easy, affordable access to fresh, local food in the community.

 Creating access to fresh, local produce improves local food security.
 A ‘garden surplus to table’ program provides local, fresh foods directly to the local community at affordable prices, reduces food waste and carbon emissions.

 This program also supports local backyard gardeners and small-scale growers by turning their surplus produce into profit.

 Seedling the Wind Microfarm & The Free-Range Gardener